-Scott Wilson, Vice President
+Scott Wilson, Council President

 Scott has lived in Jacksonville for over 40 years after his family relocated to the city to open a small business.
 Growing up in Jacksonville, Scott worked his way through the public school system, while playing sports and participating in after school programs.